 The Model Context Protocol has fundamentally changed how enterprises connect AI assistants to their data and tools.
 Deploying MCP at scale requires enterprise-grade security, governance, and monitoring that transforms experimental AI into production-ready infrastructure.

-MintMCP Gateway stands out as the fastest path from pilot to production, offering one-click deployment that would otherwise take weeks of configuration.
-With SOC 2 Type II certification, pre-built connectors for enterprise data sources, and the industry's only official Cursor partnership, MintMCP removes the technical barriers that keep organizations stuck in AI pilot purgatory.
+MintMCP Gateway stands out as a fast path from pilot to production, offering managed SaaS-first deployment, hosted MCP connectors, and governance primitives that reduce infrastructure work.
+With SOC 2 Type II audited status, pre-built connectors for enterprise data sources, and a Cursor Hooks Partners Program listing, MintMCP helps remove the technical barriers that keep organizations stuck in AI pilot purgatory.

-Whether securing access to Snowflake data warehouses, Elasticsearch knowledge bases, or custom enterprise tools, MintMCP provides the infrastructure that makes AI deployment practical, compliant, and secure.
+Whether securing access to Snowflake data warehouses, Elasticsearch knowledge bases, or custom enterprise tools, MintMCP provides the infrastructure that makes AI deployment practical, auditable, and secure.

 For a deeper understanding of MCP gateway architecture, see the guide to understanding MCP gateways.